kaileywaal/VendingMachine/README.md

     report that shows the total sales since the machine was started.
 The name of the file must include the date and time so each sales report is uniquely named.
     - An example of the output format is provided below.

+## The Developers
+This Vending Machine program was built as a capstone project with two others (Bryan McClain and Elton Eze) during a 14 week coding bootcamp at [Tech Elevator](https://www.techelevator.com/).